-And what is probably the most impressive for an application having such a broad range of capabilities: It is very simple to use and with one of the most intuitive interface I have ever seen.
+And what is probably the most impressive for an application having such a broad range of capabilities: It is very simple to use and with one of the most intuitive interfaces I have ever seen.

-The other day for instance, I needed to pay my rent for my new apartment through the application.
+The other day, for instance, I needed to pay my rent for my new apartment through the application.
 Something I had never done before.
-Even for tech-savvy persons everything related to banking can be a pain to set up.
+Even for tech-savvy persons, everything related to banking can be a pain to set up.
 Result?
 Only took me a few minutes to understand get it working.

 Using Facebook Messenger or Snapchat to pay bills is something that would never occur to us, even if it was made available it would be looked upon with suspicion.
 Yet millions of Chinese are doing something similar every day and don’t seem to mind.